Notable People

 Sherman's Harvard Kennedy School biography fills in the texture.
 It says she has been a diplomat, businesswoman, professor, political strategist, author, broadcast analyst, and social worker.
 It also says she served as director of child welfare for the State of Maryland and later helped build the Albright Group into a global consulting business with Madeleine Albright.

 That is not the standard grooming track for a foreign-policy mandarin.
 It helps explain why Sherman often reads less like an aristocrat of statecraft than like a manager of difficult human systems.
-She came into diplomacy with a background that included care work, legislative negotiation, and executive coordination, not just ideology and theory.
+She came into diplomacy with a background that included care work, legislative negotiation, executive coordination, ideology, and theory.

 Her reputation was built on negotiations nobody mistook for easy

-The same Harvard biography says that as under secretary for political affairs she led the U.S. negotiating team that helped reach the Joint Comprehensive Plan of Action with Iran.
+The same Harvard biography says that as under secretary for political affairs she led the U.S. negotiating team that helped reach the Iran nuclear deal.
 It also says that during her earlier time as counselor she led on North Korea and was engaged in Middle East negotiations.

-That body of work is the real spine of the article.
+That body of work is the spine of the article.

 Sherman was not famous because she represented a soaring diplomatic ideal.
 She became important because she had a tolerance for bargaining in ugly circumstances, with governments the United States distrusted, on subjects where failure could become catastrophic quickly.
 In that sense her public style, direct, unsentimental, patient without being soft, fits the substance of the work.